Audiology (hearing) for adults

 - Inform you about support groups and other related services

-Please note if you suspect a problem with wax or an infection we recommend visiting your GP before attending the walk-in-clinic.
+Please note if you suspect a problem with wax or an infection we recommend visiting your GP before attending the repair appointment.

-In some cases we may need to arrange a further appointment after seeing you on the walk-in-clinic in order to solve all issues or to have you hearing loss reassessed.
+In some cases we may need to arrange a further appointment after seeing you, in order to solve all issues or to have you hearing loss reassessed.

 We can provide you with spare parts for you hearing aids including cordas and tubing so you or a family member can repair and maintain your own hearing aids.
 If you would like to know how to do this please ask the member of staff you see at the repairs clinic to show you.
 The reception staff at Warwick Hospital may also be able to provide the tubing for you.
 This instruction video will help you retube your hearing aid.